cyverse-archive/JEX/README.markdown

             }
         ]
     }

+If the "environment" field is present in a step map, then the key will be used as the environment variable and the value will be the value the environment variable is set to, wrapped in double-quotes.

 An example curl will look like this:

     curl -H "Content-Type:application/json" -d 'Insert overly complicated JSON here' http://127.0.0.1:3000/